IshaNagar1/IshaNagar1.github.io/_posts/2026-04-14-fourth-post.md

 Ask for written/printed results and treatment, including a clear plan.

-For next time, stay tuned to learn all about the types of hearing aids. 💜
+For next time, stay tuned to learn about the follow-up appointment and next steps after the first appointment. 💜

 Isha :)